Introduction into the world of rakia

 Talking and thinking about rakia we need to first consider what rakia really is as a drink.
 In reality the genuine, well made rakia is a very fine and complex drink, which on one hand has a huge potential to be combined with different kinds of food and on the other hand to be part of interesting and well-balanced cocktails.

-There are different names in the respective languages on the Balkans using even different alphabets translated into Latin letters like rakia, rakija, raki, etc and even tsipouro.
+The drink itself has different names in the respective languages on the Balkans using even different alphabets translated into Latin letters like rakia, rakija, raki, etc and even tsipouro.
 Rakia production on the Balkans started in ancient times and practically every country on the Balkans widely considers rakia be the respective country’s national drink.
 In its essence it is the same drink – grape or some other kind of fruit based brandy, which is produced according to the local customs, tradition, legal requirements and so on.
-The issue is that those local customs, tradition, legal requirements and even habits are so many and so different that at the end of the day there are so many different styles of the drink that there may be barely any similarity between the rakia produced by a certain producers in a particular region and another one produced by a different producers in a different region.
+The issue is that those local customs, tradition, legal requirements and even habits are so many and so different that at the end of the day there are so many different styles of the drink that there may be barely any similarity between the rakia produced by a certain producer in a particular region and another one produced by a different producers in a different region even though they use traditional methodology and the same base material.

 Rakia produced in Bulgaria and Macedonia is more about aroma and not so much about taste.
 Especially Bulgarian rakia is highly aromatic with the use of local grape varieties like misket becoming more and more favored.
 Macedonia is also about highly aromatic rakias but spiciness is a major characteristic.
 At the same time though both Bulgarian and Macedonian rakias lacks sometimes just a bit, sometimes more in terms of a balance between aroma and taste.
 Traditionally Bulgarian and Macedonian rakias are also more fine and exquisite.
 Serbian rakia is generally better balanced between aroma and taste.
 It is also in general far richer and far more complex.
 One can generally say that Serbian rakia is more about taste and complexity than the Bulgarian and Macedonian products.
 The picture in Croatia is also quite complicated – the typical for Croatia side is the use of many herbs in the production of rakia.
 Basically the picture in Croatia has changed a lot in the recent years.
 When it comes to Bosnian rakias, based on my experience we should make a difference between the Serbian (Republika Srpska), Croatian (generally Herzegovina) and Muslim (Federation) part of the country.
 Republika Srpska generally sticks to the Serbian style of rakia.
 The Herzegovian part is more to the Croatian styles while the Muslim (Federation) part is more about homemade grape based rakias.